metno/pyaro/docs/Ungriddeddata.rst

 metadata
 --------

 This is a dictionary containing metadata for all the stations used in *_data*.
 The keys are unique ids for each station, with the value being another dictionary.
-The content of this dictionary is not well documented, but this is the necessary keys I found:
+The content of this dictionary is not well documented, but these are initially necessary keys:

 * station_id **float** : the **key** of the dictionary.
 Unique float/int pointing to a station.
 * data_id **string** : the name/id of the dataset(e.g. EEA, EBAS, etc) used to produce the measurements